-HPE 415 Internship 3-9 Cr
+HPE 415 Internship

-Health and physical education majors with a concentration in sport management will be assigned an internship in an appropriate setting.
-During the semester, students will be required to spend nine to twenty-seven (9-27) hours per week in the assigned setting.
-Prerequisites: Admission to the Internship Program.
-Applications for internships must be submitted by April 1 of the preceding year.
+Health and physical education majors with a sport management concentration will complete an internship in an appropriate setting with the approval of the Internship Director.
+During the semester, students will be required to spend nine to eighteen hours per week in the internship setting.
+Reading in professional journals related to his/her internship will be completed Prerequisites: Senior standing, HPE 405, and application to the Internship Program.
 Each semester.